 Does that mean sometimes the reps are going to be ugly?
 You bet.
 Get over it.
 It’s part of the process, as I noted in Climbing Mistake Mountain and in What percentage of reps should be good?
 They will get better with time.

 I’ve written about the importance of feedback in the post You don’t need a new drill, so I won’t go too far with it here.
 I just want to touch on the need for it, which is a place where coaches can fall short.
 Those who take the game teaches the game approach can sometimes fall victim to just letting them play and a “figure it out for themselves” mentality.

 For sure, players get a lot of feedback from what happens during play.
 Their pass either goes to target or doesn’t.
 Their serve either goes where they want or not.
 The result of a swing provides a hitter with useful feedback.
+This is knowledge of performance.
 While that may be enough for an experienced player, though, it’s less so for younger, developing players.
 They can lack the knowledge to coach themselves, especially when trying to work on something new.

 It is really important that you continue to provide players with feedback even during game type exercises.
 Obviously, you can’t do it the same way you can during more blocked type drills where you can stop after every rep. That means you can’t always give instant feedback.
 You still have to find a way to make it work, though, preferably without bringing the whole session to a halt.

 The bottom line

 So the bottom line in all this is that when you develop your practice plan you have to think about a couple of things.
 You should have a clear set of priorities to begin with, of course.
 From there it’s a question of figuring out how to get the players executing what you want them working on in the best possible context.
 Then you figure out the best way to give them the required feedback.

 6 Steps to Better Practices - Free Guide